ProseMirror/rfcs/text/0002-editorstate-create-storedmarks.md

 editorState.storedMarks = storedMarks;
 ```

-Ideally this would be changed to:
+This proposal would change this to:

 ```js
 const editorState = EditorState.create({ doc, storedMarks });